jkvin114/top500movies-nextjs/README.md

 [Deployment](http://ec2-34-202-98-227.compute-1.amazonaws.com:3000)
 - A statistical website of the top 500 movies of all time based on the revenue, which displays various statistics about those movies.

-## IMPORTANT: Database update is currently paused due to the policy change of [IMDb API](https://imdb-api.com/).

 ## Tech Stacks
 - Next.js